-I loved that the cost was relatively low at $54.99 per person (children and adults) and didn’t have us rushing back to the ship where we might then not be able to explore the port – and get our passports stamped – as my children enjoy doing.
+I loved that the cost was relatively low at $54.99 per person (children and adults) and didn’t have us rushing back to the ship where we might then not be able to explore the port.
+We also had time to get our passports stamped – as my children enjoy doing.

-The day we went – during spring break – was busy, and the park ran out of lockers where we start the tour.You cannot take anything larger than a small purse, and since you need towels and a change of clothes, plus sunscreen and more, prepare to pay $3 for a locker to store your items.
+The day we went – during spring break – was busy.
+For example, the park ran out of lockers where we start the tour.You cannot take anything larger than a small purse, and since you need towels and a change of clothes, plus sunscreen and more, prepare to pay $3 for a locker to store your items.

 Even at the start of the tour, we could see and hear animals around us everywhere.
 Iguanas were climbing trees and skittering across the ground, unbothered by us unless children chased them.
 We could hear the birds calling, and our first stop was to see and hear a bit about the iguanas.

-From there, we moved towards the promised Pirates Birds and Monkeys across a rope bridge that allows only 8 people on at a time.
+From there, we moved towards the promised Pirates Birds and Monkeys across a rope bridge.
+Only eight people can cross at a time.
 For those whose courage fails them when it comes to heights and bridges, there is also a path across.

-Two small girls (maybe 3 or 4 year old twins) who were afraid of the bird but still wanted to be close to him were easily accommodated as the worker in charge of the bird tweaked the arrangements to allow their mother to hold them while he brought the bird near and enjoy capturing the photo they all wanted.
-Our group was not rushed, and everyone who was interested in interacting with the bird was able to.
+Two small girls (maybe 3 or 4 year old twins) were afraid of the bird but still wanted to be close to him.
+The worker in charge easily accommodated them.
+He tweaked the arrangements to allow their mother to hold them while he brought the bird near and enjoy capturing the photo they all wanted.
+Our group never felt rushed, and everyone who wished to interact with the bird did so.

 Some families became tired and sat down on benches in the area, only to be surprised that monkeys immediately approached and started climbing on them.
-Others of us learned to place our hands near the monkey and let them scamper up to sit on our shoulders or heads.
+Others of us learned to place our hands near the monkey.
+They quickly scampered up to sit on our shoulders or heads.

 Truly, this part was worth the price of the excursion all on its own.